15 Feb Organic Connection

 As we allow ourselves more time in our gardens, we innately and unknowingly collect that energy, and it rejuvenates us.
 Think about yourself in your garden, especially in the mountains.
 There’s that perfect stillness and then the gentle sound of the wind as it blows through the trees.
 Or, when you lie in the grass and look up, you feel you are part of the sky.
 This is when you become aware of the energy that surrounds you.
 You relax and that sense of well-being washes through you.
 Finally, wonderfully, you connect with nature.

 If we take clues from our surroundings, we can create easy-to-care-for, sustainable gardens that will connect to that dynamic ecosystem of the forest.
 Mountain gardens are particularly exquisite; they are surrounded by forests full of ecological life.

-A colorful finch perches on a Norway spruce, photo by Tova Roseman
+A colorful Western tanager perches on a Norway spruce, photo by Tova Roseman

 Sustainable, healthy gardens begin with recreating wonderful organic soil.
 Forest soil is naturally full of all kinds of organisms like bacteria and fungi—an entire interconnected ecosystem that starts in the ground and continues up through the roots of the trees.
 Many of our home gardens have depleted the natural organics of the original soil through the use of chemical fertilizers and pesticides in a misguided effort to make gardening easier.
 But these chemicals literally create dead soil by killing all these ecosystems that create and sustain life.
 Soil is not a product in itself.
 Soil is the byproduct of a balanced, healthy ecosystem in which flowers, shrubs and trees can grow.